jmacostap/github-pages-with-jekyll/index.md

-# Welcome to my first GitPage
+# Welcome to my first GitPage this is index.md

 This is a test to publish with GitPages